-3.3 The diffe erent approache es used for diffe erent employer S Type of employer Schedule ed Bodies Bodies and Admission Designating oyers Transferee Admission Bodies Sub-type Local Academies Authorities Open to new entrants Closed to new entrants Open to New Entrants Closed to New Entrants Funding Target Basis used Fund par mes long-term ticipation pendix E) "gilts exit bas may move to is" - see Note a) assumes fixed Contractor exit basis, assumes fixed contract term in the Fund (see Appendix E ) Primary rate approach (see Appen dix D - D.2 ) Stabilised contribution rate?
-Yes - see Note (b) No Maximum time horizon - Note (c) 20 years 20 years subject to a m king lifetime naximum of 15 ars subject to a m contract term aximum of 15 ars Secondary rate - Note (d) Monetary A mount or perce ntage of pay as appropriate Treatment of surplus Covered by stabilisation arrangement reduction kept at Primary s may be permit ninistering Autho ted by the spreading the Reduce contributions by spreading the surplus over the remaining contract term Likelihood of achieving target - Note (e) 60% 70% 75% 75% 75% Phasing of contribution changes Covered by stabilisation arrangement being satisfied as to the strength of the employer's one Review of rates - Note (f) contribution 5 F ~ larly reviewed in last 3 years of contract New employer n/a Note (g) Note e (h) Notes (h) &amp; (i) Cessation of participation: exit debt/credit payable Cessation is assumed not to be generally possible, as Scheduled Bodies are legally obliged to participate in the LGPS.
-In the rare event of cessation occurring (machinery of Government changes for example), the cessation calculation principles applied would be as per Note (j) .
-Can be ceased subject to terms of admission agreement.
-Exit debt/credit will be calculated on a basis appropriate to the circumstances of cessation - see Note (j) .
-Participation is assumed to expire at the end of the contract.
-Exit debt/credit calculated on the contractor exit basis, unless the admission agreement is terminated early by the contractor in which case the gilts exit basis would apply.
-The letting employer will be liable for future deficits and contributions arising.
-See Note (j) for further details.
+Type of employer Scheduled Bodies Bodies and Admission Designating oyers Transferee Admission Bodies Sub-type Local Authorities Academies Open to new entrants Closed to new entrants Open to New Entrants Closed to New Entrants Funding Target Basis used Fund par mes long-term ticipation pendix E) "gilts exit bas ( may move to is" - see Note a) Contractor exit basis, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Appen dix D - D.2 ) Stabilised contribution rate?
+Yes - see Note (b) No Maximum time horizon - Note (c) 20 years 20 years subject to a m king lifetime naximum of 15 ars Outstanding contract term subject to a maximum of 15 years Secondary rate - Note (d) Monetary Amount or percentage of pay as appropriate Treatment of surplus Covered by stabilisation arrangement reduction: Adr kept at Primary is may be permit ministering Authoring ted by the Reduce contributions by spreading the surplus over the remaining contract term Likelihood of achieving target - Note (e) 60% 70% 759 % 75% 75% Phasing of contribution changes Covered by stabilisation arrangement ct to the Administ s to the strength o covenant.
+None Review of rates - Note (f) contribution rates and amou eserves the right nts, and the lever rvals between va el of security Particularly reviewed in last 3 years of contract New employer e (h) Notes (h) & (i) Cessation of participation: exit debt/credit payable be generally Scheduled Bod obliged to par LGPS.
+In the cessation possible, as dies are legally ticipate in the rare event of occurring f Government example), the calculation olied would be agreement.
+E will be calcula appropria circumstances ed subject to admission Exit debt/credit ted on a basis ate to the of cessation - ote (j).
+Participation is assumed expire at the end of the contract.
+Exit debt/crec calculated on the contract exit basis, unless the admission agreement is terminated early by the contractor in which case gilts exit basis would app.
+The letting employer will liable for future deficits a contributions arising.
+So Note (j) for further detail